 NOTE: From the _Prefferences menu, you can turn on showing additional grid.
 It could help you when you draw complex patterns.

 Adjust grid too allows you to correct the symmetry grid by moving the grid pins or selecting from presets.
 The grid presets are different for each symmetry type.

-Mirror: Position the center pin in center of quadrants or in the canvas centre.
+Mirror: Position the center pin in the center of quadrants or in the canvas centre.

-Mandala, Rotation: Select number of rays.
+Mandala, Rotation: Select the number of rays.
 Double or halve the number of rays.
-Position the center pin in center of quadrants or in the canvas centre.
+Position the center pin in center of quadrants or in the canvas center.
 Rotate the grid counter-clockwise on half of the angle

 Kaleidoscope 60˚, Hexagons + Rotation (6): Double or halve the distance between pins.
 Rotate the grid 30° counter-clockwise.